-3.0 ROOF AND ALLOTMENT DRAINAGE WORKS
+4.0 ROOF AND ALLOTMENT DRAINAGE WORKS

-- 3.1 All roof and allotment drainage works must be designed and constructed in accordance with the Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines, and sound engineering practice. - 3.2 All roof and allotment runoff from the development must be directed to a lawful point of discharge and must not restrict, impair or change the natural flow of runoff water or cause a nuisance to surrounding land or infrastructure. - 4.0 SITE WORKS - 4.1 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure. - 4.2 Any vegetation cleared or removed must be: - (i) mulched on-site and utilised on-site for landscaping purposes; or - (ii) removed for disposal at a location approved by Council, within sixty (60) days of clearing.
-Any vegetation removed must not be burnt.
+- 4.1 All roof and allotment drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines, and sound engineering practice. - 4.2 All roof and allotment runoff from the development must be directed to a lawful point of discharge and must not restrict, impair or change the natural flow of runoff water or cause a nuisance to surrounding land or infrastructure.

-5.0 BUILDING WORKS
+5.0 SITE WORKS